sveltejs/v2.svelte.dev/src/guide/04-behaviour.md

 ### Helpers

 Helpers are simple functions that are used in your template.
-In the example above, we want to ensure that `minutes` and `seconds` are preceded with a `0` if they only have one digit:
+In the example above, we want to ensure that `minutes` and `seconds` are preceded with a `0` if they only have one digit, so we add a `leftPad` helper:

 ```html
 <p>